 $592,586

-The film received international acclaim, winning the Golden Lion at the 1999 Venice Film Festival.
-Set in a remote mountain village, the story follows a schoolteacher who must take a month-long leave of absence.
+The film achieved international recognition by winning the prestigious Golden Lion at the 1999 Venice Film Festival.
+It is set in an isolated mountain village where a dedicated schoolteacher must temporarily leave his post.

 ComedyMusic